 Joint Cost Allocation Adjustment

-Generally Accepted Accounting Principles (GAAP) allow for organizations that follow SOP 98-2 or ASC 958-720-45 to report a portion of their specific joint costs from combined educational campaigns and fundraising solicitations as program costs.
-And when they do, the IRS requires that they disclose the allocation on the Form 990.
+Consistent with Generally Accepted Accounting Principles (GAAP), some organizations that follow SOP 98-2 or ASC 958-720-45 report a portion of their specific joint costs from combined educational campaigns and fundraising solicitations as program costs.
+The IRS requires that these organizations disclose the allocation on the Form 990.
 In most cases, charities utilizing this technique allocate a small percentage of their solicitation costs to program expenses from fundraising expenses.
 However, we believe that donors are not generally aware of this accounting technique and that they would not embrace it if they knew a charity was employing it, nor does Charity Navigator.
-Therefore, as an advisor and advocate for donors, with rare exception, when we see charities using this technique we factor out the joint costs allocated to program expenses and add them to fundraising.
+Therefore, as an advisor and advocate for donors, when we see charities using this technique we factor out the joint costs allocated to program expenses and add them to fundraising.
 The exceptions to this policy are determined based on a review of the 990 and the charity’s website (in some cases we review data provided to us from the charity directly).
 We analyze these items to see if the organization’s mission includes a significant education/advocacy program or other type of program that would directly be associated with joint costs.
 If that is the case, we inspect in further detail the charity’s expenses in regards to those specific programs.
 Finally, we review the charity’s website to confirm that there is clarity for a potential donor that the organization in question employs the types of programs that entail joint cost activity.

 Financial Capacity Performance Metrics